census-instrumentation/opencensus-specs/resource/Resource.md

 # Resource API Overview
-The resource library primarily defines a type that captures information about the entity for which stats or traces are recorded.
+The resource library primarily defines a type that captures information about the entity for which stats or traces are reported.
 It further provides a framework for detection of resource information from the environment and progressive population as signals propagate from the core instrumentation library to a backend's exporter.

 ## Resource type
 A `Resource` describes the entity for which a signal was collected through two fields:
-* `type`: a string which describes a well-known type of entity.
-It SHOULD be namespaced to avoid collisions across different environment, e.g. `k8s.io/container`, `cloud.google.com/gce/instance`.
+* `type`: an optional string which describes a well-known type of resource.
 * `labels`: a dictionary of labels with string keys and values that provide information about the entity.

+Type, label keys, and label values MUST contain only printable ASCII (codes between 32 and 126, inclusive) and not exceed 256 characters.
-Type strings and label keys MAY start with a domain name and MAY be further namespaced through single slashes.
-All other characters MUST be alphanumeric.
-Label values MAY contain any valid unicode character.
+Type and label keys MUST have a length greater than zero.
+They SHOULD start with a domain name and separate hierarchies with `/` characters, e.g. `k8s.io/namespace/name`.

 Implementations MAY define a `Resource` data type, constructed from the parameters above.
 `Resource` MUST have getters for retrieving all the information used in `Resource` definition.